 If you are an ISV or partner who plans to package up your solution for distribution on AppExchange, we recommend looking first at Dynamic Forms, Flows, and LWCs.
 OmniStudio doesn’t support packaging.

 As an architect, it’s important to have a solid understanding of all the options available to you and how you can apply them in your specific use case.
-For building forms on Salesforce, the options range from low-code (using Dynamic Forms, in Lightning App Builder and Screen Flows in Flow Builder and OmniScripts in OmniStudio) to pro-code (using the LWC framework), with a combination of screen flows or OmniScripts and LWC in the middle.
-Keep this guide in mind and use it as a reference when you’re planning to build (or redesign) forms on Salesforce.
+For building forms on Salesforce, the options range from low-code (using Dynamic Forms in Lightning App Builder, Screen Flows in Flow Builder, and Omniscripts in OmniStudio) to pro-code (using the LWC framework), with a combination of screen flows or Omniscripts and LWC in the middle.
+Keep this guide in mind and use it as a reference when you’re planning to build or redesign forms on Salesforce.
 If you’re looking for guidance on how to design streamlined and helpful forms, consult Salesforce Well-Architected: Engaging.

 Help us make sure we're publishing what is most relevant to you: take our survey to provide feedback on this content and tell us what you’d like to see next.